A large shark specimen is captured on the beach of Baracoa

 A shark weighing over 500 kilograms was captured in the coastal area of Yumurí, Baracoa, according to a viral post in the Facebook group "BARIGUA EN MI CORAZÓN.
 Culture and tradition."

-The photographs, shared by Joelmis Núñez, the group's administrator, show about twenty people—among them children, young people, and even a police officer—gathered on the rocky shore around the animal, with the water stained red and the shark already cut and processed into sections.
+The photographs, shared by Joelmis Núñez, the group's administrator, show about twenty people—including children, youths, and even a police officer—gathered on the rocky shore around the animal, with the water tinted red and the shark already cut and processed into sections.

 Photo: Facebook / BARIGUA EN MI CORAZÓN.
 Culture and tradition.